 LDA engages in an array of ongoing collaborative partnerships that support the organization’s work on behalf of individuals with learning disabilities.

-These activities include:
+These partnerships include:

-Consortium for Citizens with Disabilities (CCD)
+Consortium for Constituents with Disabilities (CCD)

 A coalition of approximately 100 national disability organizations working together to advocate for national public policy that ensures the self determination, independence, empowerment, integration, and inclusion of children and adults with disabilities in all aspects of society.